bitst0rm-pub/Formatter/README.md

     },

     // This option enables auto-detect formatting for file with a single command.
-    // You can configure it either here and/or by using the dot files in your working folder.
+    // Configure it here and/or by using the dot files in your working folder.
-    // If you use both methods, the config from the dot files will override the one embedded here.
+    // If both methods are used, the config from the dot files will override this embedded one.
-    // More about this feature and its structure: see README.md > Auto-detect Formatting "auto_format": {
+    // More about this feature, see README.md > Auto-detect Formatting "auto_format": {
         "config": {
             "format_on_save": false,